nuclearsandwich/cachegreeter/README.md

 ## Setup

 Build dependencies
-The go programming langauge must be installed and available at version 1.10 or newer.
+The go programming langauge must be installed and available at version 1.18 or newer.
-With go installed, run `go get github.com/bradfitz/gomemcache` to install the only dependency outside of Go's standard library.

 ## Runtime dependencies